andresbonil/cytosim/doc/main/starter.md

 # Getting started with the *Command Line*

 This document describes how to use the [Unix Command Line](https://en.wikipedia.org/wiki/Command-line_interface) on a personal computer.
-Command-line experts can skip this.
+If you are already familiar with the Command-line, you can skip this.

 # Open a terminal